RI-imaging/qpimage/docs/sec_introduction.rst

   is quite large.
-The difference is mostly the scope of the projects; While shampoo is an optimized library for DHM analysis, the "qpimage universe" encompasses other quantitative phase imaging (QPI) techniques with the aim to becoming a standard tool in QPI analysis.
+The difference is mostly the scope of the projects; While shampoo is an optimized library for DHM analysis, the "qpimage universe" encompasses other quantitative phase imaging (QPI) techniques with the aim to becoming a generic tool in QPI analysis.
 Experimental .tif files from the shampoo project can be opened with :ref:`qpformat <qpformat:index>` (see :ref:`qpformat:example_tif_hologram`).